9. Coordination, Collaboration & Communications

 Develop and Deliver Collaborative Water Quality Education and Outreach Using Local Partnerships and Networks

-Collaborative education and outreach that capitalizes on trusted local networks, embraces multi-cultural communication, and skillfully delivers consistent and creative science-based messages can inspire and motivate homeowners, students, bay users and other audiences to reduce their nutrient pollution footprint.
+Collaborative education and outreach that leverage trusted local networks, embrace multicultural communication, and deliver consistent and creative science-based messages can inspire and motivate homeowners, students, bay users, and other audiences to reduce their nutrient pollution footprint.

 Activity 7:

-Support Local Policymaker Understanding of the Science-Policy Connections of Nutrient Management and Cost-Effectiveness of Water Quality Protection Policies
+Support Local Policymaker Understanding of the Cost-Effectiveness of Water Quality Protection Policies

-Supporting policymakers with the best available science and information about cost-effective nutrient management strategies, and communicating those concepts clearly and consistently, can lead to water quality outcomes with a high return on investment.
-An organizational ombudsman could serve as an impartial conduit for sharing critical information, and establish policies and procedures for effective communication of issues to policymakers.
+Supporting policymakers with the best available science and information about cost-effective nutrient management strategies—and communicating those concepts clearly and consistently through trusted advisors—can lead to water quality outcomes with a high return on investment.